inspec/inspec/docs-chef-io/content/inspec/resources/processes.md

 ### Installation

-This resource is distributed along with Chef InSpec itself.
-You can use it automatically.
+This resource is distributed with Chef InSpec.

 ### Version